 Matt Stroshane/Courtesy Disney

 “There’s so much that we share that it’s time we’re aware: It’s a small world after all.”
 So go the lyrics to the soundtrack to Disneyland’s iconic It’s a Small World ride.
 It’s been called “The Happiest Cruise That Ever Sailed” since the ride opened in 1966, but Disney Cruise Line guests who take Caribbean or Bahamian cruises are sure to say the happiest cruise is one that takes them to Castaway Cay, Disney’s own private island in the Bahamas.
-Learn more about this wonderful Disney haven that is sure to inspire pure joy in every member of your family.

 1. Castaway Cay has its own post office